nci-training/readthedocs/docs/source/_MT/MT_data_examples.rst

   In [1]: import mtpy.processing.birrp as birrp

-If this works than MTpy has been successfully installed.
+If this works then MTpy has been successfully installed.

 ModEM 3D inversions
 --------------------